 Also, it’ll burn off its frustration through activity and exercise if it can’t find a mate.
 Should a female be present, a male may ram against her shell with a headbutt.

 Ramming shows his prowess and exhausts or knocks females into submission in readiness for the breeding process.
 It can last for several days as the courting rituals continue.

 If a female has reached sexual maturity, she may be preparing to lay eggs.

 In response to her maternal hormones, she may become more aggressive.
-This will result in headbutting to drive away other tortoises, pets, people, or inanimate objects that she misinterprets as a threat.
+This will result in headbutting to drive away other tortoises, pets, people, or inanimate objects that she sees as a threat.

 The female tortoise will be trying to:

 - Defend herself.